There are many factors which help decide how long an incense stick burns.

 Average burn time: 15 to 25 minutes.

-Although the burn time for Japanese incense can sometimes be higher if the incense incorporates resinous agarwood, or if the larger-sized sticks are used..
+Although the burn time for Japanese incense sticks can sometimes be higher if the incense incorporates resinous agarwood, or if the larger-sized sticks are used..

 Japanese incense sticks don’t use a bamboo core, and instead are comprised of pressed plant material.
 They are also typically smaller in size then Indian incense varieties.